deepset-ai/haystack/proposals/text/3875-table-span.md

 ```

 I see a few ways to address this:
-- One way to address this would be to update the `Span` (or `TableSpan`) to be updated when the table is converted into a list of lists.
+- One way to address this would be to update the `Span` (or `TableCell`) to be updated when the table is converted into a list of lists.
 - Another way would be to only store the table internally as a list of lists.

 # Drawbacks